NoahBarratt/rpsgame/README.md

 # To install game, fork rpsgame repository from GitHub, available at https://github.com/NoahBarratt/rpsgame , and download remote copy onto local computer

 # To create and activate an Anaconda virtual environment specific to the game, use the command:
-    conda create -n my-game-env python=3.8 # (only use this the first time),
+    conda create -n my-game-env python=3.8 # (only use this the first time)
 # Then activate environment with command:
     conda activate my-game-env